annalysianska-svg/ontario-potential-output-growth/README.md

 - **Labour input (L)**
   Statistics Canada Table [**36-10-0480-01**](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3610048001)
-  *Labour productivity and related measures by business sector industry and by non-commercial activity consistent with the industry accounts*
+  *Labour productivity and related measures by business sector, industry, and by non-commercial activity consistent with the industry accounts*
-  I use hours worked for all jobs as the main labour proxy.The manufacturing hours profile over 2019-2022 (Covid-19) is used as an empirical template for a trade shock.
+  I use hours worked for all jobs as the main labour proxy.
+The manufacturing hours profile over 2019-2022 (Covid-19) is used as an empirical template for a trade shock.

 - **Multifactor productivity index (A for potential-output construction)**
   Statistics Canada Table [**36-10-0208-01**](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3610020801)